-For the Query Tool's NLI to work with a specific knowledge base (KB) a lexicon and a template map must be provided for it.
-Devising these resources requires an understanding of both the domain of interest (DOI) and basic linguistic notions such as verb tenses, noun genders and countability.
-To ease the burden of developing these resources from scratch, we experimented with a computational technique to have the system generate them automatically.
-This technique follows an approach to domain independent generation proposed in [11].
+For the tool's NLI to work with a specific knowledge base (KB) a lexicon and a template map must be provided for it.
+Devising these resources requires an understanding of both the domain of interest and basic linguistic notions such as verb tenses, noun genders and countability.
+To ease the burden of developing these resources from scratch, we let the system generate them automatically.
+This technique follows an approach to domain independent generation proposed in [10], after the learning of a rich corpus of relations.
 The functionality we implemented allows to produce all the resources necessary to configure our NLI for use with a new KB, using as a source of data the ontology itself.
-However, the process is not completely reliable, therefore system engineers must review the result and make the necessary corrections.
-In the following, we describe the technique to handle relation identifiers, but we adapted it to handle concept identifiers as well.
+It has to be noted that the process is not completely reliable, therefore system engineers must review the result and make the necessary corrections.